scieloorg/Web-Windows/docs/source/index.rst

 The focus of this Guide is to guide the IT managers to intall the following tasks:

 #.
 PC-Programs (Converter and Markup) http://docs.scielo.org/projects/scielo-pc-programs/en/latest/
 #.
-Delorean2Isis (Import databases from the Journal Manager to the conversion process) https://github.com/scieloorg/delorean2isis
+Delorean2Isis (Import databases from the Journal Manager to the markup process) https://github.com/scieloorg/delorean2isis
 #.
 Staging SciELO Website on Windows (Just for articles check)
 #.
 GeraPadrao (Processing of new data to publish the new data in the website)
 #.
 EnviaTranslationSciELOPadrao (Send Translation files to the official website)